 7. Bulky Fiber for Bulk (weight) Reduction

-Fibrous foods are mostly bulky and low on fat count.
-They stay in the digestive tract for longer duration, which makes a person feel more full and satisfied as compared to low fiber and processed foods.
-Thereby, by consuming high fiber foods, a person eats less and consumes fewer calories.
-A high fiber diet is recommended for people suffering from obesity and for those who wish to manage their weight through diet.
+Fibrous foods are mostly bulky and low in the fat count.
+They stay in the digestive tract for a longer duration, which makes a person feel more full and satisfied as compared to low-fiber and processed foods.
+Thereby, by consuming high-fiber foods, a person eats less and consumes fewer calories.
+A high-fiber diet is recommended for people suffering from obesity and for those who wish to manage their weight through diet.

 8. Fiber and Diverticular Disease

-A high fiber diet can help to prevent hemorrhoids and diverticuli (an inflammation of the intestine).
-Diverticuli is a common disease which is painful and it may even lead to complications, like a tear in the colon.
+A high-fiber diet can help to prevent hemorrhoids and diverticulitis (inflammation of the intestine).
+Diverticuli is a common disease that is painful and it may even lead to complications, like a tear in the colon.
 In a long-term follow-up study, male health professionals eating dietary fiber, particularly insoluble fiber, had about 40 percent lower risk of diverticular disease.